SpeakinTelnet/Sub3/README.rst

 Prerequisite
 ************

-- The url to a node that has a websocket port opened.
+- The URL to a node that has a WebSocket port opened.
 This can be either from a provider like `infura <https://infura.io>`_ or through a self-hosted Geth/Nethermind node.

 Create a basic subscription